What Is Cuffing and How Do Cuddling Services Fit In?

-T’is the season to be . . . well, cuddled apparently, according to the trends surrounding such things as ‘cuffing’, and cuddling services, that have sprung up in order to satisfy those that feel they’re lacking that comforting feeling only transmitted through human touch.
+T’is the season to be . . . well, cuddled apparently, according to the trends surrounding such things as ‘cuffing’, and cuddling services, that have sprung up in order to satisfy those that feel they’re lacking some comforting human touch.
 As winter rolls in and we prepare ourselves for the inevitable dark and cold nights ahead of us, it appears that many are particularly forward thinking when it comes to how they plan to spend those chilly evenings.

 In the summer it’s easy to experience the sensation of freedom that comes with long balmy evenings, spent in overflowing beer gardens and picnicking in local parks.
 This becomes much more difficult in winter, with the inclement weather forcing us to find ways to entertain ourselves indoors.
 This makes social events few and far between, and increases any pre-existing reluctance to stay inside, binging hours of Netflix and definitely not meeting anyone new.